-GAINESVILLE, Fla. — In Dan Mullen’s first news conference as Florida’s new football coach back in late November, he pledged that the Gators’ offseason strength and conditioning program would be something the players “have never even experienced in their life before.”
+GAINESVILLE, Fla. — In Dan Mullen’s first news conference as Florida’s new football coach in late November, he pledged that the Gators’ offseason strength and conditioning program would be something the players “have never even experienced in their life before.”

 Mullen’s former Mississippi State players later offered more perspective on what was to come for the Gators.